-Information retrieval is a core task in many real-world applications, e.g., web search and digital libraries.
-Ranking models lie at the heart of research on IR.
-During the past decades, different techniques have been proposed for constructing ranking models, from traditional heuristic methods [49], probabilistic methods [46, 48], to modern machine learning methods [25, 30].
-With the advance of deep learning technology, we have witnessed substantial growth of interest in NRMs [9, 18, 36, 40], achieving promising results.
-Recently, pre-trained models such as BERT [11] have been widely adopted for text ranking, showing remarkable success in effectiveness [32].
-In this paper, we use BERT as the target ranking model to evaluate the attack effectiveness.
+NRMs (e.g., Conv-KNRM [?] and Duet [36]) as the target ranking models to evaluate the attack effectiveness.

 Since neural networks become ever more sophisticated, it is costly to obtain massive amounts of annotated training data.
 Dehghani et al. [10] proposed to address this problem by taking advantage of existing unsupervised methods such as BM25 [48] for constructing a weakly annotated training set.
+A neural ranking model was then trained with these weakly annotated training data.
 Besides, Izsak et al. [21] also studied how can a search engine with a relatively weak relevance ranking function compete with a search engine with a much stronger relevance ranking function.
 Inspired by the idea, we propose to train the surrogate ranking model with weak supervision signals generated by the target model.